-Figure 4b shows the behavioral performance obtained from the feature discrimination (green), the lexical decision (red) and the semantic judgment tasks (blue) across the three visibility levels (as described in the Method section).
-The lexical-decision task performance without interocular suppression at the lowest stimulus energy level is plotted with the dotted black line and the chance level performance (50%) is represented as a solid black line.
-A repeated measures, two-way ANOVA with factors of task (feature discrimination, lexical decision or semantic judgment) and visibility level (high, intermediate or low) verified that accuracy in the three tasks decreased significantly with decreasing visibility level [F(2,30) = 116.11, p < 0.001].
-In particular, performance at the low visibility levels demonstrates the effectiveness of our stimulus manipulation.
-That is, chance level semantic judgment performance and above chance level feature discrimination performance indicate that interocular suppression was well established but not so potent as to abolish all traces of the representation of the suppressed words.
+Figure 4b shows the behavioral performance obtained from the feature-discrimination (green), lexical-decision (red), and semantic judgment (blue) tasks across the three visibility levels (as described in Materials and Methods, above).
+The lexical-decision task performance without interocular suppression at the lowest stimulus energy level (Fig. 4b, dotted black line) and the chance level performance (50%; Fig. 4b, solid black line) are plotted.
+A repeated-measures, two-way ANOVA with factors of task (feature discrimination, lexical decision, or semantic judgment) and visibility level (high, intermediate, or low) verified that accuracy in the three tasks decreased significantly with decreasing visibility level ($F{(2,30)} = 116.11, p < 0.001$).
+In particular, performance at the low-visibility levels demonstrates the effectiveness of our stimulus manipulation.
+That is, chance-level semantic judgment performance and above chance-level feature discrimination performance indicate that interocular suppression was well established but not so potent as to abolish all traces of the representation of the suppressed words.

-Figures 4c, 4d, and 4e show the averaged ERPs from electrode Cz for the three visibility levels and the N400 amplitudes.
-The black curve in Figure 4e shows the ERPs elicited by the monocular random texture pattern alone.
-At the high-visibility level, the semantically unrelated target words elicited a more negative-going potential between 350 and 450 msec poststimulus compared to the waveforms elicited by semantically related target words.
-This N400 reflects the neural response during conscious semantic analysis (as verified by the extensive behavioral calibration and testing, Figure 4b).
+Figure 4, c, d, and e, show the averaged ERPs from electrode Cz for the three visibility levels and the N400 amplitudes.
+Figure 4e shows the ERPs elicited by the monocular random texture pattern alone (black curve).
+At the high-visibility level, the semantically unrelated target words elicited a more negative-going potential between 350 and 450 ms poststimulus compared with the waveforms elicited by semantically related target words.
+This N400 reflects the neural response during conscious semantic analysis (as verified by the extensive behavioral calibration and testing; Fig. 4b).
 In contrast, Figure 4d shows that the amplitude of N400 component was attenuated at the intermediate-visibility level.
-At the low-visibility level the N400 was again absent such that both the related and unrelated words produced ERP responses that were indistinguishable.
-A two-way ANOVA with the factors of electrode (Pz, Cz, and
+At the low-visibility level, the N400 was again absent such that both the related and unrelated words produced ERP responses that were indistinguishable.
+A two-way ANOVA with the factors of electrode (Pz, Cz, and Fz) and visibility level (high, intermediate, and low) confirmed that there was a significant effect of the visibility level on the amplitude of the voltage difference between related and unrelated words ($F{(2,30)}$ =

-Fz) and visibility level (high, intermediate, and low) confirmed that there was a significant effect of the visibility level on the amplitude of the voltage difference between related and unrelated words [F(2,30)=29.16, p<0.001].
-Next we ran a three-way ANOVA with only the two critical visibility levels (high and intermediate) and the factors of electrode (Pz, Cz, and Fz) and trial type (related and unrelated.
-This resulted in a significant effect of visibility level [F(1,15)=46.60, p<0.001], electrode site [F(2,30)=8.17, p<0.01], and trial type [F(1,15)=76.80, p<0.001].
-The latter two main effects verify that the N400 we observed differing between the high and intermediate visibility levels had the defining features of sensitivity to violations of semantic context and a distribution with a frontocentral maximum.
+29.16, p < 0.001).^b Next, we ran a three-way ANOVA with only the two critical visibility levels (high and intermediate) and the factors of electrode (Pz, Cz, and Fz) and trial type (related and unrelated).
+This resulted in a significant effect of visibility level ($F{(1,15)} = 46.60$, p < 0.001), electrode site ($F{(2,30)} = 8.17$, p < 0.01), and trial type ($F{(1,15)} = 76.80$, p < 0.001).
+The latter two main effects verify that the N400 we observed differing between the high- and intermediate-visibility levels had the defining features of sensitivity to violations of semantic context and a distribution with a frontocentral maximum.
 This significant effect of visibility level between high and intermediate conditions confirms the predictions of an account in which the brain areas processing semantic information receive degraded representations from the suppressed eye.